ioos/Cloud-Sandbox/PREFECTv3.md

 Recommended usage is to launch the prefect server as a background task and configure your account point to the local server.

-We are working on setting up a daemon process to automatically launch when the system is booted.
-Alternatively, Prefect has some recommendations to run the server in a Docker container.
-This will be setup automatically in future deployments.

-### Start the prefect server

-`prefect server start --background`
+### Prefect now runs as a system process

+This is setup in the head-node deployment scripts.

+To see the status:

+`sudo systemctl status prefect-server`

-By default, the server will run on the localhost 127.0.0.1 port:4200
+By default, the server runs on the localhost 127.0.0.1 port:4200

 ### Configure your profile to use the running server
 `prefect config set PREFECT_API_URL="http://127.0.0.1:4200/api"`

-### Additional settings to persist results
+### Additional settings to persist results are already set in the systemd service
 `prefect config set PREFECT_RESULTS_PERSIST_BY_DEFAULT="true"` `prefect config set PREFECT_TASKS_DEFAULT_PERSIST_RESULT="true"`

-### These settings will be added to ~/.prefect/profile.toml
+### These settings might need to be added to user's ~/.prefect/profiles.toml or run the prefect config set steps above
 ```
 export PREFECT_API_URL="http://localhost:4200/api"
 export PREFECT_RESULTS_PERSIST_BY_DEFAULT = "true"